bobpaulin/sling-web-resource/README.md

 This project provides an abstraction that allows pluggable web resource compilers such as CoffeeScript to compile within Sling.

+This project includes just the framework.
+The examples below require the inclusion of the sling-coffee-core bundle at [sling-coffee][https://github.com/bobpaulin/sling-coffee] project.

-Compilers should extend the WebResourceScriptCompiler interface then they may use the WebResourceTag as follows:
+Compilers should extend the WebResourceScriptCompiler interface then they may use the WebResourceTag as follows

 ## Path Based
 Just include the following tag library in you JSP